 On March 30, 1960, the United States concluded a formal claims settlement agreement with the Government of Romania.
 That agreement provided for the payment of the sum of $2.5 million in settlement of claims of nationals of the United States.
 This $2.5 million was deposited into the Romanian Claims Fund to supplement the amount derived from the prior liquidation of Romanian assets for payments on awards granted by the Commission.

 A subsequent amendment to Title III of the Act authorized the Commission to consider claims against Romania which arose after the first program was authorized but prior to the conclusion of the claims settlement agreement with the government.
+This was necessary because Romania had been in a state of war with the United States during World War II, which prevented the Commission from automatically receiving jurisdiction to adjudicate further claims against that country under Title I of the Act upon conclusion of a claims settlement agreement.
+See 22 U.S.C.
+1623(a).
 During the course of the program, the Commission issued decisions on a total of 385 claims.
 It found 85 of those claims to be compensable, and made awards amounting to $1,091,102 in principal.
 The second Romanian Claims Program was completed on December 24, 1971, as required by the statute.

 First Program – Pub.
 L. No. 84-285; (22 U.S.C.
 1631 et seq.); (22 U.S.C.
 1641)